uchicago-cs/student-resource-guide/tutorials/linux-intro.rst

 In almost all CS classes, instructors will assume that you know your way around a Linux environment, and may require that you compile and run code in a Linux system.
-While there are many things you'll be able to do from a Linux desktop environment, it is also important that you be come comfortable using the *terminal*, a command-line interface for interacting with the filesystem, running programs, etc.
+Being comfortable using the *terminal*, a command-line interface for interacting with the filesystem, running programs, etc, is an important part knowing your way around Linux.

 In this tutorial you will learn how to: